kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/translate.md

 * The `site_name` value is translated.
 * The `site_url` value is the project site URL, followed by the language code.
 * The `docs_dir` should be the language code.
-* The `theme: language:` value should be the language code, as specified by the MkDocs Material theme.
-The list can be found [here](https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/).
+* The `theme: language:` value should be the language code, as [specified by the MkDocs Material theme](https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/).
 For most languages, this will be the same as the `docs_dir` language code; but for some (in particular languages with locale variants like `zh_CN`), there are differences.
 * The `extra: translation_type:` should be `machine` until the translation reaches 100% for the first time, at which point it should be `human`.
 It will revert to `machine` from `human` if it regresses to below 90%.

 #### The update to `tox.ini`